 As an Associate Professor in the Department of Language & Culture, Faculty of Liberal Arts at Tohoku Gakuin University, I am in the fortunate position to teach a variety of classes focused on both language and cultural topics.
 As for language courses, I regularly teach Conversational English, Business English and English Writing.
-And on the cultural side, I am currently overseeing Cross-Cultural Communication, Foundations of Language and Culture, Japanese Culture, a third-year Seminar and a fourth-year Interdisciplinary Studies for Graduation.
+And on the cultural side, I am currently overseeing Cross-Cultural Communication, Foundations of Language and Culture, Japanese Culture, a third-year folklore seminar and advisement for fourth year students working on their graduation thesis (Interdisciplinary Studies for Graduation).

 Cross-Cultural Communication (異文化コミュニケーション).
 This is a lecture course which compels students to reflect on how they view the world around them and question their own cultural beliefs and perceptions.
 Students learn about the field of anthropology: its history, theories, and research methods.
 But different from an ordinary lecture class students are tasked to put the knowledge they glean from lectures into action by performing “fieldwork” in the form of practical exercises.
 These exercises allow students to hone their own anthropological skills.
 The course is conducted in English with supplemental explanations in Japanese.

 Foundations of Language and Culture (文化基礎論).
 The theme of this lecture class changes from year to year as does the language of instruction.
 Presently, I alternate between a course on Rites of Passage, which is presented in English, and a course on Japanese Religious Material Culture, which is taught in Japanese.